All Episodes

 Precisely.

-And I've discarded my public school education on the Depression.
+I discarded my public school education on the Depression and adopted an EIB education on it.

-Everybody's standing in his way, Democrat factions and all.
+Democrat factions and all.

 He's going to get 95% of what he wants early on.

-Folks, I'm going to make a prediction to you.
+Folks, I'm going to make a prediction to you because I'm already right about this.

 I predicted it last year.

-You it's not gonna be a lot.
+It's not going to be a lot.

 Mark my words.

-President elect Barack Obama took big money from the guy at the center of a federal probe that has forced Bill Richardson to withdraw.
+President-elect Barack Obama took big money from the guy at the center of a federal probe that has forced Bill Richardson to withdraw.

-Rubin is the target of an investigation into donations and the uh possible pay-to-play deals involving Bill Richardson, the former pick for Commiss Secretary, Commerce Secretary, uh David Rubin attended exclusive Hollywood fundraisers for Obama.
+Rubin is the target of an investigation into donations and the possible pay-to-play deals involving Bill Richardson, the former pick for commerce secretary, commerce secretary.

-He sat at Table 17, one table away from Leonardo DiCaprio, David Katzenberg, who produces Survivor, and the comedian Chris Rock.
+He sat at table 17, one table away from Leonardo DiCaprio, David Katzenberg, who produces Survivor, and the comedian Chris Rock.

-Uh in early September, two weeks before Rubin attended Obama's Beverly Hills fundraiser, a group of Alabamans sued Rubin's firm, and this is what we reported to you in December, or in September, rather.
+In early September, two weeks before Rubin attended Obama's Beverly Hills fundraiser, a group of Alabamans sued Rubin's firm.

-The suit alleged that uh Rubin's company, CDR, was part of a conspiracy which defrauded citizens and with bribery and corruption.
+The suit alleged that Rubin's company, CDR, was part of a conspiracy which defrauded citizens and with bribery and corruption.

 So this guy was at Obama fundraisers and giving money to Bill Richardson.

-I mean, the I saw, oh, I saw something else about Richardson last night on television.
+Oh, I saw something else about Richardson last night on television.

-One of the things he asked this outfit to do, maybe not be CDR, but some outfit, he asked for some company to pick up his personal expenses at the Democrat National Convention.
+One of the things he asked this outfit to do, maybe not be CDR, but some outfit.

 Now, when you ask that, as opposed to it being offered, when you ask that, you're opening yourself up for quid pro quo.